Persistence and Ball Exponents for Gaussian Stationary Processes: Introduction

 \subsubsection{Gaussian stationary processes and persistence}

 Gaussian processes provide good approximations for natural phenomena in which a random function is generated as a sum of nearly independent random contributions of similar scale (due to the functional CLT).
 When the process has a time invariant distribution, stationarity occurs and the approximating process becomes a GSP.
 This makes GSP an excellent model for noise, such as static interference, liquid surface fluctuations, gas density fluctuations or the shot effect fluctuation in thermionic emission.
 GSPs have therefore been extensively studied with motivation stemming from mathematics, physics and engineering.
-For an introduction to Gaussian processes see e.g.~\cite{AT, Lifshits13}.
-In 1944, Rice~\cite{Rice45} studied the zeroes of GSPs, introduces the notion of persistence and presented the asymptotics of the probability of persistence in short intervals $[0,T]$ as $T$ tends to $0$.
+For an introduction to Gaussian processes see~\cite{AT, Lifshits13}.

+In 1944, Rice~\cite{Rice45} studied the zeroes of GSPs, introduced the notion of persistence and presented the asymptotics of the probability of persistence in short intervals $[0,T]$ as $T$ tends to $0$.
 In the same paper the problem of estimating persistence probability decay as $T$ tends to $\infty$ was first posed.
+This was also the topic of a series of experimental and heuristic papers by Kuznetsov, Stratonovich and Tikhonov in the 1950's (translated and collected in~\cite[Ch.
+IV]{KST}).

 Motivated by this problem, Slepian~\cite{slepian62} introduced in 1962 his famous inequality, and estimated the persistence probability of several examples.
 He conjectured that under mild decay conditions, the persistence should decay exponentially.
 In his words: \begin{displayquote} ``Intuition would indicate exponential falloff for a wide class of covariances.'' \end{displayquote} Slepian also called for a study of continuity properties of the persistence exponent (in terms of the covariance kernel), and for numerical methods for estimating it.

 Newell and Rosenblatt \cite{NR62} were quick to extend Slepian's work and apply his methods to obtain rough bounds for the persistence probability for GSPs with polynomially decaying covariance.
 These were far from being tight, but remained the state-of-the-art for at least fifty years.